natively/EventBooking/irb.md

 # Using your Rails Console #

-These are some beginner tips that might help you get started with irb and the ails console.
+These are some beginner tips that might help you get started with irb and the Rails console.

 ### Getting Started ###
 1. Open you command prompt and `cd path/to/my/app`